MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_1_2_PrepareEnvironment.md

 ## What you’ll need:

-- A computer or VM with a Dynamics 365 Marketing environment
+- A computer or VM with a Dynamics 365 Customer Insights - Journeys environment

 - 12 image files to be used in marketing content.
 These can be found in the AllFiles folder on GitHub under Labs/Content Images.